 The Fortran standard allows a processor to support features not defined by the standard, provided such features do not contradict the standard.
 Use of such features, called extensions, should be avoided.
 Processors are able to detect and report the use of extensions.

-Annex B.1 ofthe Fortran standard lists six features of older versions of Fortran that have been deleted because they were redundant and considered largely unused.
+Annex B.1 of ISO/IEC 1539-1:2010 standard lists six features of older versions of Fortran that have been deleted because they were redundant and considered largely unused.
 Although no longer part of the standard, they are supported by many processors to allow old programs to continue to run.
 Annex B.2 lists ten features of Fortran that are regarded as obsolescent because they are redundant – better methods are available in the current standard.
 The obsolescent features are described in the standard using a small font.
 The use of any deleted or obsolescent feature should be avoided.
 It should be replaced by a modern counterpart for greater clarity and reliability (by automated means if possible).
 Processors are able to detect and report the use of these features.

 The Fortran standard defines a set of intrinsic procedures and intrinsic modules, and allows a processor to extend this set with further procedures and modules.
 A program that uses an intrinsic procedure or module not defined by the standard is not standard-conforming.
 A program that uses an entity not defined by the standard from a module defined by the standard is not standard-conforming.
 Use of intrinsic procedures or modules not defined by the standard should be avoided.
 Use of entities not defined by the standard from intrinsic modules should be avoided.
 Processors are able to detect and report the use of intrinsic procedures not defined by the standard.